-All that said, there is another way, but itâs not a guarantee.
+There is another way, but itâs not a guarantee.
 You may have heard of something called HDMI-CEC (Consumer Electronics Control), which is a way for devices to control your TV via HDMI.
 This feature is available on a lot of modern TVs, but not on every model.
 Enabling it, however, may allow the Harmony hub to switch on the PS4 â it worked for us.
 Youâll need to enable it on the PS4 by heading to Settings > System and hitting âEnable HDMI Device Linkâ.
 Yes, to confuse matters Sony doesnât even call it HDMI-CEC, but we promise you thatâs what it is.

 How to build a PS4 Activity

 Like other smart home platforms, the Harmony hub lets you build routines â or âactivitiesâ, as theyâre called here.
-This means you can set up a specific routine for when itâs time for a bit of Gran Turismo.
+This means you can set up a specific routine for when itâs time for a bit of FIFA 19.
 For example, we have an Activity that powers on the TV, switches to the PS4 HDMI port and dims our Philips Hue lights when we tap the âPlay PS4â button in the app.
 You could also include a soundbar in that, or other speakers, that come on at the same time.